 <b>Cisgender and Cisnormativity

 Scholars have used the concept of cisgender to refer to non-trans people as gendered subjects.
 The ‘cis’ prefix, derived from Latin, meaning ‘alongside of’ (or ‘on the same side’), is used to describe the gender identification of individuals who feel that their assigned sex aligns with their assigned gender.
 Or, as Serano puts it, cisgender designates ‘people who are not transsexual and who have only ever experienced their subconscious and physical sexes as being aligned’ (Serano, 2007, p.
 12).
 For Schilt and Westbrook (2009), the term ‘cisgender’ complements ‘trans’, the prefix derived from Latin for ‘across’ or ‘over’.
 Schilt and Westbrook use cisgender to ‘replace the terms “nontransgender” or “bio man/bio woman” to refer to individuals who have a match between the gender they were assigned at birth, their bodies, and their personal identity’ (ibid., p.
 461).
 Mobilizing cisgender as a category of analysis maintains a spotlight on gender when examining the interactions between and reactions of cisgender people to transpeople in and outside of the workplace.
-While cisgender places emphasis on non-transgender people as gendered subjects, it is important to acknowledge that cisgender people may identify differently sexually ‒ as heterosexual, straight, gay, lesbian or bisexual ‒ giving rise to provocative questions about how different cisgender people may reproduce the values and practices that sustain a heteronormative alignment of sex and gender.
+While cisgender places emphasis on non-transgender people as gendered subjects, it is important to acknowledge that cisgender people may identify differently sexually ‒ as heterosexual, straight, gay, lesbian or bisexual ‒ giving rise to provocative questions about how different cisgender people may reproduce the values and practices that sustain a heteronormative and cisnormative alignment of sex and gender.

 While ‘heteronormativity’ is a popular term for understanding how heterosexuality is ascribed a ‘normal’ and ‘natural’ status predicated on a set of assumptions that there are only two sexual categories (for example, heterosexuality/homosexuality), other terms have been developed to understand and analyse the gendered dynamics underpinning the oppression experienced by transpeople.
 One of the most influential is ‘cisnormativity’.
 Established in the work of Bauer et al. (2009, p.
 356), cisnormativity ‘describes the expectation that all people are cissexual, that those assigned male at birth always grow up to be men and those assigned female at birth always grow up to be women.
 This assumption is so pervasive that it otherwise has not yet been named’.
 Cisnormativity allows scholars to illuminate and question cisnormative assumptions about sex and gender that pervade many societies, but remain difficult to recognize because they are taken for granted.
 Cisnormativity is a potentially powerful analytical concept through which scholars may scrutinize cisnormative assumptions within the workplace.
 It can focus clearly on how the lives, issues and interests of transpeople can be erased through workplace policies and practices, and the types of interactions and workplace relations transpeople experience with cisgender people (Schilt and Westbrook, 2009).
 Furthermore, understanding how cisnormativity can operate as an organizing principle and organizing element of social life can open up avenues for future research that attend to how transpeople differ in how they negotiate cisnormativity in the workplace.
 As such, scholars may also speak of and study transphobia, transprejudice and transnegativity as instances of cisnormativity, terms used to variously describe the irrational fear, aversions, hostility and violence towards transpeople who live within societies where cisgender people are identified and privileged as gender ‘normal’ (Norton, 1997; Serano, 2007).